 Allow the Year of the Goat’s tranquility and security to guide your financial planning

-According to research released by Massachusetts Mutual Life Insurance Company (MassMutual) in its 2013 State of the American Family Study, over 30 percent of Chinese Americans have set aside six months or more of their monthly living expenses for an emergency fund.
-A secure financial future, however, goes beyond a savings account.
-Chinese Americans have lower direct engagement with almost all other financial and insurance services, including retirement accounts and term life insurance.
+According to research released by Massachusetts Mutual Life Insurance Company (MassMutual) in its 2013 State of the American Family Study, 57 percent of Korean Americans have no credit card, mortgage or student loan debt whatsoever (compared with 16 percent of the general population).
+A secure financial future, however, goes beyond little or no debt.
+Compared to the general population, Korean Americans have lower direct engagement with almost all other financial and insurance services, including retirement accounts and term life insurance.

-Nearly half of Chinese Americans wish they were more in control of their finances.
-This Lunar New Year, MassMutual offers Chinese Americans the following suggestions to help establish lasting financial security:
+Over one-third of Korean Americans wish they were more in control of their finances.
+This Lunar New Year, MassMutual offers Korean Americans the following suggestions to establish lasting financial security:

 3. Educate your children.
 Building a secure legacy does not end with parents.
 Prepare your children and your grandchildren for their own future finances.
 Allow the entire family to participate in budgeting decisions, discussing the process and providing advice along the way.

 In 2015, look to the goat’s creative intelligence to guide your choices, and don’t be afraid to seek guidance.
-MassMutual can help.
-Gung hay fat choy – congratulations, and may you have a prosperous new year!
+Korean Americans work hard to build their American Dream, and MassMutual can help protect their dream.
+Sae hae bohk mahnee padeu sayeo – congratulations, and may you have a prosperous new year!

-Learn more about Chinese-American families from the 2013 State of the American Family Study or for in-language information about planning your financial future.
+Learn more about Korean-American families from the 2013 State of the American Family Study or for in-language information about planning your financial future.

 Founded in 1851, MassMutual is a leading mutual life insurance company that is run for the benefit of its members and participating policyowners.
 The company has a long history of financial strength and strong performance, and although dividends are not guaranteed, MassMutual has paid dividends to eligible participating policyowners consistently since the 1860s.
 With whole life insurance as its foundation, MassMutual provides products to help meet the financial needs of clients, such as life insurance, disability income insurance, long term care insurance, retirement/401(k) plan services, and annuities.
 In addition, the company’s strong and growing network of financial professionals helps clients make good financial decisions for the long-term.